 After a Sudanese plane crashed at Khartoum Airport last year, authorities didn't slow plans to build new airports and add more routes.
-They used the incident to shoot a video showing how safe flying in Sudan is, thanks to its skilful pilots.
+They used the incident to shoot a video showing how safe flying in Sudan is, thanks to its skillful pilots.

 "Tower, the wheels are jammed.
 What shall I do?" the pilot says in the film, replaying for the cameras how he circled for an hour above Khartoum to empty his fuel talks while workers flooded the runway with foam.

-As news that the plane was in trouble spread around the city on October 2 last year, hundreds of people rushed to the airport to watch anxiously as the ageing Fokker landed with its wheels up.
+As news that the plane was in trouble spread around the city on October 2 last year, hundreds of people rushed to the airport to watch anxiously as the aging Fokker landed with its wheels up.

 It turned on its side but all 45 passengers survived, the advertising video being produced by the civil aviation authority proudly states.

-Sudan has been hit by a string of aviation accidents in the past several years; authorities have registered about 10 safety incidents in the last two years, airline experts told a workshop organised by the aviation authority last month.
+Sudan has been hit by a string of aviation accidents in the past several years; authorities have registered about 10 safety incidents in the last two years, airline experts told a workshop organized by the aviation authority last month.